Unifying Causal Representation Learning with the Invariance Principle: Proofs

 $f_k^{-1}$ is smooth and invertible following~\cref{assmp:diffeomorphism}.
 By definition, for each $k \in [K]$, we have:

-Next, we define the optimal selector $\Phi^* = \{\phi^{(i, k)}\}_{i \in [n_{\iotaset}], k\in [K]}$ such that for all $i \in n_{\iotaset}, k \in [K]$, it holds
+Next, we define the optimal selector $\Phi^* = \{\phi^{(i, k)}\}_{i \in [|\iotaset|], k\in [K]}$ such that for all $i \in |\iotaset|, k \in [K]$, it holds

-Thus, the invariance constraint~\pcref{cons:invariance} is trivially satisfied as given by~\cref{subsec:dgp}.
+Thus, the invariance constraint~\pcref{cons:invariance} is trivially satisfied as given by~\cref{sec:dgp}.
 The optimal encoder $f^{-1}_k$ is smooth and invertible following~\cref{assmp:diffeomorphism} so the sufficiency constraint~\pcref{cons:sufficiency} is also satisfied.
-Hence, we have shown the existence of the optimum to the constrained optimization problem in~\cref{thm:ID_from_multi_sets}. \end{proof}
+Hence, we have shown the optimum of the constrained optimization problem in~\cref{thm:ID_from_multi_sets} exists. \end{proof}